Announcing the Summer 2015 Teacher Lab:

 Applications are now closed.

 Brooklyn Public Library is hosting a multi-day course for teachers at the Central Library in August 2015.
-The Teacher Lab will introduce teachers to a wide range of teaching and learning resources for practical use in the classroom.
+The Teacher Lab is a library and research skills course which will introduce educators to free resources for practical use in the classroom.

 Brooklyn Public Library will select a class of 18 attendees from all applicants.